Alternatives to Reverse Mortgages: Exploring Options

 #4 Sell and Downsize: An Alternative Strategy

 New mortgages and loans aren’t the only alternatives to reverse mortgages.
-Many seniors choose to scale down to a smaller home, particularly if their property was sized to house now-grown children.
+Many, especially older adults, choose to scale down to a smaller home, particularly if their property was sized to house now-grown children.

 You might pay more to live in a one-bedroom apartment in New York City than a sprawling midwestern rambler, but in most circumstances, downsizing is a path to reducing monthly housing expenses.
 In addition to trading down to fewer square feet, smaller homes mean: